Incorporating Literals into Knowledge Graph Embeddings: Experiments

 To validate our approach and to eliminate the effect of different environment setups, we re-implemented the related models, KBLN~\cite{garcia2017kblrn}, and MTKGNN~\cite{tay2017multi} as baselines.
-Note that we did not re-implemented KBLRN~\cite{garcia2017kblrn} since the sub-model KBLN (i.e.~the KBLRN model without making use of the relational information provided by graph feature methods) is directly comparable to LiteralE.\footnote{All methods used with LiteralE can also be extended with graph feature methods by providing these features as an additional input to $g$.} As in \cite{dettmers2018conve}, we use a 1-N training approach, while \cite{tay2017multi} uses a 1-1 approach.
-Therefore, the RelNet in MTKGNN which is an ER-MLP is infeasible to be implemented in our environment.
-Thus, as opposed to ER-MLP, we use DistMult as base model in our re-implementation of an MTKGNN-like method.
+Note that we did not re-implement KBLRN~\cite{garcia2017kblrn} since the sub-model KBLN (i.e.~the KBLRN model without making use of the relational information provided by graph feature methods) is directly comparable to LiteralE.\footnote{Note, that LiteralE could also be extended to incorporate graph features as an additional input to $g$. } As in \cite{dettmers2018conve}, we use a 1-N training approach, while KBLN and MTKGNN uses a 1-1 approach.
+Therefore, the RelNet in MTKGNN which is a neural network is infeasible to be implemented in our environment.
+Thus, as opposed to neural network, we use DistMult as base model in our re-implementation of an MTKGNN-like method.
 While this change does not allow to evaluate the performance of the original MTKGNN model, it makes our MTKGNN-like method directly comparable to the other methods that we consider in our experiments, since it uses the same base score function.
+All in all, due to these differences in the loss function and the overall framework which are necessary to make KBLN and MTKGNN comparable to LiteralE, the results we report for them might differ from those reported in the respective original papers.
+In addition, we obtain slightly different results compared to~\cite{dettmers2018conve} for DistMult, ComplEx and ConvE for all three datasets (our results are mostly comparable or slightly better and in some case worse).
+This could be attributed to the hyperparameter tuning performed in~\cite{dettmers2018conve}.